 - Box beams 1 & 4 were batched together here in the factory at a total mass of 22.75TON, length 10.600M

-Roadside face was red brick faced on the approach units which was completed here in the factory with a form liner finish to the track side.
+Roadside face had red brick faced on the approach units.
+Which completed here in the factory with a form liner finish to the track side.

-Pre-delivery a trial assembly was held at our factory in Raharney where both J Murphy and Network Rail inspected after which all was disassembled and shipped to site.
+Pre-delivery a trial assembly held at our factory in Raharney.
+Both J Murphy and Network Rail inspected after disassembly and shipment to the site.

-The Hungerford Road bridge opened three weeks ahead of schedule in May 2016, and all the team at Shay Murtagh Precast take the opportunity to thank all involved.
+The Hungerford Road bridge opened three weeks ahead of schedule in May 2016.
+All the team at Shay Murtagh Precast take the opportunity to thank all involved.